zilliah/etchasketch/README.md

 ## TIL

-This project helped to solify my understanding of Javascript event listeners and DOM manipulation.
+This project helped to solidify my understanding of Javascript event listeners and DOM manipulation.
 I also learned how to change the behaviour of right clicks and to validate even the simplest input.